Tutorial

 Step 2: Upgrade when long output matters

-You regularly run builds, installs, pulls, or long tasks and you want to watch them live instead of waiting for one final block.
+Good reason to upgrade: you regularly run builds, installs, pulls, or long tasks and you want to watch them live.

 docker compose build